DSPG-Templates/DSPG-Weekly-Blogs-V2/README.md

 ## Metadata

--   Adjust the author above so that the appropriate one of `["Housing and AI", "Community Capitals", "Iowa Zoning Guide"` is selected.
+-   Adjust the author above so that the appropriate one of `"STEM Education"` or `"Community Capitals"`. is selected.
--   Change the title of the blog to "Housing and AI Week One", adjusting for each group.
+-   Change the title of the blog to "Community Capitals Week One", adjusting for each group.
 The categories are case sensitive.

 ## Images